 Sports acupuncture blends principles from Traditional Chinese Medicine (TCM) with Western Sports Medicine to assess and treat your sports, work, or life-related injury.
 Assessments may include range of motion and muscle strength tests, evaluation of posture and gait, and traditional pulse and tongue diagnosis.
 Specialized techniques, as described in the services section, may be used.

 What about dry needling?

 Dry needling is the use of a solid acupuncture needle or hollow hypodermic needle to induce a local twitch response in a myofascial trigger point.
 What do all those fancy and painful sounding words really mean?
-A dry needle (rather than one containing an injectable solution) is used to release those pesky muscle “knots” we all seem to get.
+A dry needle (rather than one containing an injectable solution) is used to release those pesky muscle knots we all seem to get.
+The “knots” are trigger points, which are are painful when compressed, have a characteristic pain pattern, and can increase muscle tension and restrict range of motion.
 Physical therapists may offer the treatment, however they usually only take a weekend seminar on the technique, compared to the thousands of hours of hands-on experience required to graduate from acupuncture school.
 As an acupuncturist I also have a number of other techniques I can use to make trigger point needling less painful and more effective.

 Kinesiology Taping FAQ

 Kinesiology tape was first used by acupuncturists and chiropractors in Japan and popularized by athletes in the Olympics.
 I use RockTape™, which is a super stretchy tape made from 97% cotton and 3% nylon with a hypo-allergenic, acrylic based adhesive.